pulibrary/pulfalight/README.md

 1. If you're only interested in a subset of components, add them to the `AspaceFixtureGEnerator::COMPONENT_MAP` constant.
 1. `bundle exec rake pulfalight:fixtures:refresh_aspace_fixtures`

+### Citation Formatting

+Citations are generated for collections and components, and rendered on the show page for either of these resources.
+The default formatted repository sources may be found and updated within the appropriate [configuration file](./config/citations.yml).